Low-code 101 #11 – Spotlight on Morning Data

 We are now producing a digital statement that appears in there.
 So, our clients at the moment, from our system, will produce statements which are traditionally either printed on paper, or turned into PDF and attached to an email.
 Instead, using integration and pushing data rather than a document, we’re pushing data into a low-code built app using Liberty Create, that then can be presented to their end client as a digital form, which they can obviously then save down as a document, but presented a digital form of their current statement of account with our client.
 So, that’s one example.

 We’ve also built a prototype quote-and-bind portal as well.
 In our market, in that specialty and reinsurance market, although they’re a little bit behind the personalised market, which is very digital, most of us go online to buy our house or car insurance.
-That’s less common in the specialty, but they do have the concept of products through what they call binders.
+That’s less common in the speciality, but they do have the concept of products through what they call binders.
 So, they put these binders together to effectively represent some form of product.
 And we’ve been managing and helping clients with binders for many, many years.
 Traditionally they collect their binder data using Excel spreadsheets, which is a very labour intensive way of getting data and processing that.

 Yad: It’s not an uncommon approach though, is it?
 We see that happen all over the place, don’t we?

 Paul: Absolutely.
 So, a quote-and-bind portal that fits the way people put business through the London market, fits those complex structures.
 And it can integrate with our back office as well, for that processing of data, was one of the needs we were trying to address.
 So, we’ve built this quote-and-bind portal.
 We’ve built prototypes that we’re now presenting to our clients right now, and they will sit as templates effectively, and hopefully would only need a small amount of tailoring and configuration to fit specific needs, but it depends on the products.
 We’ve also talked to third party rating engines as well, to do auto-rating products.
-So, it just means that in that specialty world, we’re now starting to see that digital distribution at the front end of productised insurance contracts that are coming into the London Market.
+So, it just means that in that speciality world, we’re now starting to see that digital distribution at the front end of productised insurance contracts that are coming into the London Market.

 Yad: That all sounds fantastic, Paul.
 The workbench and all the services that you are providing through it, it sounds like it’s going to make a huge difference for your customers.
 From the ones that you’ve shown it to already, how have they received it?
 What do they think about the potential for what you are about to deliver?